getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 ### Alerts

-Alerts are the same as public integrations -- see the [LINK: Alerts section above under Public Integrations](link to Alerts section under Public Integrations) for general information and see the [LINK: Alerts section under Webhooks] for more detail on the request and payload.
+Alerts are the same as public integrations -- see [Public Alerts](#public-alerts) for general information and see [Webhook Alerts](#webhook-alerts) for more detail on the request and payload.

-### Webhooks
+### Integration Webhooks

 Since internal integrations are automatically installed (and uninstallation is essentially deleting the whole integration), there are no [un]installation webhooks.
-For more information, see the [LINK: full documentation on Webhooks ]( link to larger Webhooks section below).
+For more information, see the [full documentation on Webhooks](#webhooks).

 ## API Token(s)